 Fun dives: Recreational, night and speciality dives available at extra cost.

 Volunteers stay at the Beqa house and camp, a communal castaway-style camp on Beqa Island with a locally built timber frame house.
-The camp is a five minute walk away from the beach through the rainforest.
 Volunteers help with daily camp maintenance by taking turns to cook, tidy and clean the camp, rinse the dive kit, and help with a wide variety of other important and essential camp duties.

 Sleeping: A mat on the floor covered with a mosquito net.

 Support: 24-hour in-country volunteer support; International HQ emergency support and back-up; UK residential briefing weekend available.

 Transport: Free airport pick up and transfer to the island is provided for volunteers arriving on the first Monday of each month.
 For those arriving on a different day airport pick up, transfers to the island and accommodation for the first night can be arranged at a small additional cost.

 Visit Frontier for more information and to book.
 Please say that you heard about this project from Sea Fans.

 Write a review: Share your experience of this project below.

 Be inspired: Discover more ways to volunteer in marine conservation.